jinghzhu/JavaKnowledgeBase/DataStructure/string_equals.md

 ----
 1. Use `==` to check if the argument is the reference to this object.

-2. Cast the method argument to the correct type.
-Again, the correct type may not be the same class.
-Also, since this step is done after the above type-check condition, it will not result in a _ClassCastException_.
+2. Cast the method argument to correct type.
+The correct type may not be the same class.
+Also, since this step is done after above type-check condition, it will not result in a _ClassCastException_.

 3. Compare significant variables of both, the argument object and this object and check if they are equal.
-If all of them are equal then return true, otherwise return false.
-Again, as mentioned earlier, while comparing these class members/variables; *primitive variables* can be compared directly with `==` after performing any necessary conversions.
+If all of them are equal then return true.
+Again, as mentioned, while comparing these class members/variables; *primitive variables* can be compared directly with `==` after performing any necessary conversions.
 Whereas, *object references* can be compared by invoking their equals method recursively.
 Also need to ensure that invoking equals method on these object references does not result in a `NullPointerException`.

-4. Do not change the type of the argument of the equals method.
+4. Do not change the type of argument of `equals()` method.
 It takes a `java.lang.Object` as an argument, do not use your own class instead.
-If do that, you will not be overriding the equals method, but you will be overloading it instead; which would cause problems.
+If do that, you will not be overriding `equals()` method.

 5. Do override `hashCode()` method whenever you override `equals()` method.